webix-hub/docs/data/desktop/message_boxes.md

 From now on, the user gets a possibility to use full keyboard, for instance, for typing values into inputs inside modal boxes.

-@seodescr:

-- See more information about Webix [best UI framework](https://webix.com) there.

 @metadescr: Learn how you can communicate with users using message boxes of two types: common info message boxes and modal message boxes that interrupt the app's workflow.
 @doctitle: Message Boxes documentation page: using modal and info message boxes.